LunarWolf-Browser-Projects/LunarWolf-Browser-Desktop/README.md

 - **Minimalist and user-friendly UI**
 - **Customizable browsing experience**

-> NOTE; the current state of webview confuses me, but its still being activly support its just undergoing a arc change, so this browser is decently stable with it as of my testing, if anyone has an alternete solution to rework the browing engine backend please commit some changes through a pull request.

-+ if you want to know more about webview, read electrons official doc regarding it: https://www.electronjs.org/docs/latest/api/webview-tag
++ NOTE: this project uses the webviewtag, if you want to know more about webview, read electrons official doc regarding it: https://www.electronjs.org/docs/latest/api/webview-tag

 > ANOTHER THING TO NOTE: this project is in very early stages, it is not the most secure right now due to webview, which means its marked unstable untill prior notice.